ozzi-/TestRunner/readme.md

 ```
 Now you can perform requests by providing the X-TR-Session-ID header with the value of the sessionIdentifier.

 # User Guide
-After deploying TestRunner, you may follow this guide to understand its usage.
+After deploying TestRunner, you may follow this guide to understand the basic usage.
-First of all, use the default admin user to login (admin:letmein)
+First of all, use the default admin user to login (admin:letmein).

 ## Admin Settings
-Lets start by changing the admin password as well as creating another user.
+Lets start by changing the admin password as well as creating a second user.

 Navigate to the admin settings by clicking on the cogwheel icon in the right upper corner:
 <img src="https://i.imgur.com/DBNgQf9.png">